mdolab/pygeo/doc/update_pygeo.rst

 Geometry Generation
 ===================
-To update a pyGeo object using an FFD in a DVGeometry object, a well defined pyGeo object must be loaded and pass to DVGeometry.
+To update a pyGeo object using an FFD in a DVGeometry object, a pyGeo object must be loaded and passed to DVGeometry.
 This can be done using any of the pyGeo input formats: lifting surface, IGES, or Plot3D.
-Each of these are generated for this example in the runScript, as explained below.
+Each of these options are used for this example in the runScript, as explained below.

 Lifting Surface
 ---------------
-The lifting surface object is generated as is done in the `MACH-Aero tutorial geometry generation <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/aero_pygeo.html>`_.
+The lifting surface type is generated as is done in the `MACH-Aero tutorial geometry generation <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/aero_pygeo.html>`_.
 The airfoil sections are defined by text files and matched to spanwise sections, as defined by the ``x``, ``y``, and ``z`` coordinates.
 The airfoil rotations and chords are defined for each section, and pyGeo is called with the provided parameters.